Bokovsky/readeck-mirror/README.md

 Once Readeck has started, it is accessible at: \
 **[http://localhost:8000/](http://localhost:8000/)**

+### Installation from source code

+Installing from source can be useful to try out unreleased Readeck versions, or to set up a development environment for contributing code.
+For more information, see the [development documentation](https://readeck.org/en/docs/dev).

 ### Installation for production

-More documentation is coming but if you already know how deploy containers or new services on a server (ie. with systemd), it should be quite straightforward.
+If you already know how to deploy containers on a server, installing Readeck for production should be quite straightforward.
+As for deploying to Linux servers with systemd and NGINX reverse proxy, see the [deployment guide](https://readeck.org/en/docs/deploy).

 ## FAQ